krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

 !!! question

-    Given $n$ items, where the weight of the $i$-th item is $wgt[i-1]$ and its value is $val[i-1]$, and a knapsack with capacity $cap$.
-Each item can only be selected once.
-What is the maximum value that can be placed in the knapsack within the capacity limit?
+    Given $n$ items and a knapsack with capacity $cap$, where the weight and value of the $i$-th item are $wgt[i-1]$ and $val[i-1]$, respectively.
+Each item can be selected at most once.
+What is the maximum value that can fit in the knapsack under the capacity limit?

 Observe Figure 14-17.
 Since item number $i$ starts counting from $1$ and array indices start from $0$, item $i$ corresponds to weight $wgt[i-1]$ and value $val[i-1]$.